sybrew/the-seo-framework/readme.txt

 		-> Or, should we set a "default"?
 		-> Will this cause problems when deleting a post?
 Does TSF even invoke anything then, or does WP handle everything?

+TODO remove all references to pinging in readme/docs.
+	- notify / ping / tell

 **For everyone**

+* **Upgrade:** Now uses TSF version `5050`.
+	* The sitemap prerendering option was renamed, since it's no longer bound to pinging.
 * **Removed:**
-	* We've removed the ability to ping the sitemap to Bing because it no longer works.
+	* We've removed the ability to ping the sitemap to Bing and Google because it no longer works.
 The Bing network's sitemap pinging endpoint was [closed by Microsoft in 2022](https://blogs.bing.com/webmaster/may-2022/Spring-cleaning-Removed-Bing-anonymous-sitemap-submission) to propel the IndexNow protocol.
 We were hopeful that they'd return the pinging functionality, but alas.
+[Google subsequently closed their endpoint in January 2024](https://developers.google.com/search/blog/2023/06/sitemaps-lastmod-ping).
+They say they deprecated it, but it simply no longer works, neither for regular sitemaps nor for the Google News sitemaps.
-		* Bing still uses the sitemap protocol as before, they only dropped pinging thereof.
+		* The search engines still use the sitemap protocol as before, they only dropped pinging thereof.
-		* Bing reads `/robots.txt` and looks for the sitemap's location there.
+		* The search engines read `/robots.txt` and looks for the sitemap's location there.
 They and all significant search engines automatically read the sitemap periodically without relying on pinging.
 		* We have plans to support IndexNow, but for Now, you can Index via IndexNow using the official [IndexNow plugin](https://wordpress.org/plugins/indexnow/).
 As someone who can distinguish WordPress.com from WordPress.org, we'll bring you a properly programmed version later this year, though likely via a Premium extension.
+		* Pinging of the Google News sitemap may still engage via Articles and provoke deprecation notices; we'll remove this in the next update of Extension Manager.
 	* bbPress 2.5.14 and below are no longer supported for topic tag title and description generation.
 Please update to bbPress 2.6.9 or later for the best experience.
 		* bbPress 2.6 rectified the query detection, so TSF works automatically with that.
 * **Changed:**